lucasalvessouza/fintechx-text2sql/README.md

 2. change the GEMINI_API_KEY with your key.
 3. execute ```docker-compose up``` on the project root.
 4. access the app with ```http://localhost:3001```, and if you want to access the API, use ```http://localhost:3000```

+### Explaining the structure.
+- I've decided to build a BFF in this case, because we can decoouple the frontend from the LLM techonology.
+If we want to change from Gemini to another LLM provider, we need to change just the API.
+- The redis caching is to saving costs with the LLM provider and to list the latest searchs to the user.

+### Future improvements
+- SigIn/SignUp.
+- Allow the user to pass a db schema to be a agnostic application.